adamd3/BactSeq/README.md

   --cont_tabl [file]              Path to tsv file containing contrasts to be performed for differential expression.
   --fragment_len [str]            Estimated average fragment length for kallisto transcript quantification (only required for single-end reads).
 Default = 150.
   --fragment_sd [str]             Estimated standard deviation of fragment length for kallisto transcript quantification (only required for single-end reads).
 Default = 20.
-  --func_file [file]              Path to GMT-format file containing functional annotation.
+  --func_file [file]              Path to CSV-format file containing functional annotations for enrichment testing.
   --l2fc_thresh [str]             Absolute log2(FoldChange) threshold for identifying differentially expressed genes.
 Default = 1.
   --outdir [file]                 The output directory where the results will be saved (Default: './results').
   --paired [str]                  Is data paired-end?
 Default = FALSE.